Scattering and conversion of electromagnetic and gravitational waves by Reissner-Nordstr\"om black holes: The Regge pole description: Introduction

 \section{Introduction}

-The study of perturbations of charged spherically symmetric black holes described by the Reissner-Nordström metric, an electrovacuum solution of the Einstein-Maxwell equations, has aroused great interest and has been widely studied in the $1970$s (see, \textit{e.g.},~\cite{Zerilli:1974ai, Moncrief-1974a,Moncrief-1974b,Olson:1974nk,Moncrief-1975, Chitre:1975ew,Chandrasekhar:1979iz} and references therein).
-It has been shown that electromagnetic and gravitational perturbations are non-trivially coupled, suggesting that in a strong electromagnetic field, gravitational waves can be converted into electromagnetic waves of the same frequency and vice versa, involving the existence of the conversion cross section.
+The study of perturbations of charged spherically symmetric black holes described by the Reissner-Nordström metric, an electrovacuum solution of the Einstein-Maxwell equations, has aroused great interest and was widely studied in the $1970$s (see, e.g.,~\cite{Zerilli:1974ai, Moncrief-1974a,Moncrief-1974b,Olson:1974nk,Moncrief-1975, Chitre:1975ew,Chandrasekhar:1979iz} and references therein).
+It was shown that electromagnetic and gravitational perturbations are nontrivially coupled, suggesting that in a strong electromagnetic field, gravitational waves can be converted into electromagnetic waves of the same frequency and vice versa, involving the existence of the conversion cross section.
 In other words, an intense electromagnetic field can act as a ``catalyst'' in this process.
 Many authors have contributed to the study of this conversion process from different aspects (see, \emph{e.g},~\cite{Johnston:1974vf,Gerlach:1974zz,Sibgatullin:1974jq,Matzner:1976kj,Fabbri:1977,DeLogi:1977qe,DeLogi:1977qe, Breuer:1981kd,Gunter:1980,Castillo:1987,Castillo:1996jm}).

-At the origin of this enthusiasm for this purely classical (\textit{i.e.}, non-quantum) phenomenon, is the pioneering work of Gertsenshte\u{\i}n in 1961, which was later expanded upon by Zel'dovich in a $1973$ paper.
+At the origin of this enthusiasm for this purely classical (i.e., nonquantum) phenomenon, is the pioneering work of Gertsenshte\u{\i}n in 1961~\cite{gertsenshtein1962wave}, which was later expanded upon by Zel'dovich in a $1973$ paper~\cite{zel1973electromagnetic}.
 The Gertsenshte\u{\i}n-Zel'dovich (GZ) effect involves the conversion of an electromagnetic wave into a gravitational wave as it passes through a strong magnetic field in a curved space, and vice versa.
 Recently, the GZ effect has sparked renewed interest.
 Despite being extremely weak, it could be responsible for generating distortions in the cosmic microwave background (CMB)~\cite{Domcke:2020yzq} and thus have significant consequences for the early universe~\cite{Marklund:1999sp, Dolgov:2012be, Fujita:2020rdx}.
 Furthermore, it is considered as a potential model for explaining the origin of fast radio bursts (FRBs)~\cite{Kushwaha:2022twx}.